 Aside from interior lighting, you should also keep the premises well-lit by installing outdoor light.

 Motion-activated and smart lights are recommended due to its energy efficiency.
 They turn on only when necessary, thereby deterring intruders.

-Raise a dog
+Get a guard dog

 You might be surprised to know that majority of burglaries happen in broad daylight!
 Quite obviously, burglars attack when you’re away, such as when you’re at work.